Exploring the Flavors of Vigan: A Gastronomic Journey at Vigan City’s Public Market (updated 2023)

 I love visiting local markets whenever I go to a new destination.
 Visiting a public market heightens all my senses with visual imagery that is fun to explore, impactful and filled with photo opportunities.
 Visiting the public market in Ilocos Norte at Vigan is raw and alive with daily shopping rituals and visiting friends.
 You can to see and even taste local snacks, foods and delicious in season tropical fruits and vegetable or even souvenir shop for locally made crafts and artwork.

-Lets tour the public market in Ilocos Norte at Vigan
+Let’s tour the Vigan public market in Ilocos Sud

 Surprisingly the people and vendors at Vigan public market are not shy and also love to ham it up when they see you taking photos of them.
 The concrete buildings are gigantic with two covered buildings that provide shade and protection from outdoor elements.
 The market space is not pretty with a flotilla of little tricycles parked out in the parking lots with drivers soliciting for rides around the city.
 It’s utilitarian, but still colorful in some spots and fun walking around the different sections that cater to the type of foods and produce being sold.
 Here’s how it looks around the marketplace perimeter.

 Vigan market’s colorful produce section